GREEN SEATTLE DAY

 THANK YOU!

-On behalf of Green Seattle Partnership we would like to thank all the local nonprofits, community members, and City staff who supported Seattle Forest Week for Green Seattle Day, and special thanks go out to our event leads, volunteer photographers, staff, and everyone who joined a planting event!
+On behalf of Green Seattle Partnership we would like to thank all the local nonprofits, community members, and city members who supported Seattle Forest Week, and together let us continue to support Seattle’s forests and our communities.

 We hope you can continue to work together with us to restore and grow our local urban forest and connect to nature in the city.
 Green Seattle Day is just the beginning of the planting season for this year.
 We encourage you to explore all that Seattle’s forests has to offer and join another planting event!
-View and Register for events here!
+View and Register for events at here!